velas/solana/notes.md

 2. Sanity check - on create subchain create - check if chainid not main.
 3. Test: for native swap and evm swap
 4. test: for precompiles (evm loader program).
+5. Load evm state from disk
+6. validate evm-state

 Update transaction-statuses

+1. Tokenomics - how many tokens?
+1 mill vlx? + cap for fees = Mixed fee payer model (burn vlx from evm_state_account + charge_XXX_token_from_user_in_subchain_evm)
+2. EVM fee for bridge ?
+3. chain_id - blacklist (chainlist.org top100) (PREFIX V 0x56)

+TODO: Add name chain

+# Chain Manager CLI
+## generate-config

+Choose a name for the chain:
+Pick a name for the token:
+Select a Chain ID (should be unique, and start with 0x56): 0x56_ Hardfork version (default: istanbul):

+Minting address:
+Balance (in $NAME$):
+One more minting address (empty if skip):

+Do you want to add optional fields? (y/n)
+Select a token symbol:
+RPC URL: ?

+## setup-chain:

+## deploy-bridge: